Orange-OpenSource/hurl/docs/frequently-asked-questions.md

 Hurl is foremost a command line tool and should be easy to use on a local computer, or in a CI/CD pipeline.
 Some tools in the same space as Hurl ([Postman] for instance), are GUI oriented, and we find it less attractive than CLI.
-As a command line tool, Hurl can be used to get HTTP datas (like [curl]), but also as a test tool for HTTP sessions, or even as documentation.
+As a command line tool, Hurl can be used to get HTTP data (like [curl]), but also as a test tool for HTTP sessions, or even as documentation.

 Having a text based [file format] is another advantage.
 The Hurl format is simple,